ikle/gizmo/README.md

 *  groupOfUniqueNames: user DN must be specified as one of uniqueMember;
 *  organizationalRole: user DN must be specified as one of roleOccupant.

-## Transport Layer Security

-To use TLS either use LDAPS, or specify tls field with the value from next
-list:

-*  never — do not request or check any server certificate;
-*  allow — request server certificate and if no certificate is provided or a bad certificate is provided, the session proceeds normally;
-*  try — request server certificate and if no certificate is provided, the session proceeds normally, but if a bad certificate is provided, the session is immediately terminated;
-*  demand — request server certificate and if no certificate is provided or a bad certificate is provided, the session is immediately terminated.

-It is always recommended to use TLS and use it in demand mode.

-Optional TLS filelds:

-*  tls-cadir — the path of the directory containing CA certificate;
-*  tls-ca — the full-path of the CA certificate file;
-*  tls-cert — the full-path of the client certificate file;
-*  tls-key — the full-path of the client certificate key file.